USPS processed 150,000 ballots after Election Day, jeopardizing thousands of votes

-More than 150,000 ballots were caught in U.S. Postal Service processing facilities and not delivered by Election Day, agency data shows, including more than 12,000 in five of the states that have yet to be called for either President Donald Trump or his Democratic challenger, Joe Biden.
+More than 150,000 ballots were caught in U.S. Postal Service processing facilities and not delivered by Election Day, agency data shows, including more than 12,000 in five of the states that have yet to be called for either President Donald Trump or his Democratic challenger Joe Biden.

 Despite assurances from Postal Service leaders that agency officials were conducting daily sweeps for misplaced ballots, the mail service acknowledged in a court filing Thursday that thousands of ballots had not been processed in time, and that more ballots were processed Wednesday than on Election Day.

 The number of mailed ballots the Postal Service did not deliver by Election Day is expected to grow as more data is released in the coming days.
-Some election experts worry such delays could run up against even more-generous ballot acceptance windows that some states have granted.
+Some election experts worry such delays could run up against even more generous ballot acceptance windows that some states have granted.

 In several swing states, late ballots will still be counted as long as they were postmarked by Election Day and received by Friday, according to state law.
 They include Nevada, where 4,518 ballots arrived after Election Day, as well as North Carolina (2,958) and Pennsylvania, (3,439).
 But in other states – such as Arizona, where 864 ballots were delayed, and Georgia, where 853 were delayed – votes that did not reach election officials by Nov.
 3 will be disqualified

-Note: A previous version of this story incorrectly stated that President Donald Trump and first lady Melania Trump voted by mail in Florida.
-They voted in person in Florida in the 2020 general election and voted by mail in the state’s primary election.
-Also, an earlier version misstated late ballots rules in California.
-Ballots can arrive up to 17 days after the election and still be counted, according to extensions of state law because of the pandemic.